101 Dalmatians rehearsal

 Much of my knowledge of all facets of theatre was circumstantially honed.
 In high school, the musical director wasn't my biggest fan, so, being cast aside by him for lead parts, I chose to do stage crew and set design for the shows in lieu of being in the “chorus.”
 In transferring from Colorado College to Boston Conservatory, I had to make up two years of dance credits in my junior year.
 So, I became not merely able to dance, but, a dancer.
 I was forced to take tap.
 I hated it, cried for the first two weeks.
 Then earned the lion’s share of my performing income in NY as…a tap dancer.
 I had to pay my way through college by doing work study.
 My ability to sew put me into the position of seamstress for the theatre and opera costumes, and I made money doing the box office for all shows at BCM.

 I learned about every angle of theatre by chance and necessity.
 That is why becoming a director made sense.
 I was called upon to teach the kids music, I was able to lead them on how to present a solo, I had a strong sense of how to stage them creatively, especially using limited resources, and I loved the opportunity to choreograph, costume, encourage and give them confidence.
-For the past 12 years, I have staged over twenty children’s musicals.
-It has given me great joy, satisfaction, pride and will do so in the future.
+For the past 15 years, I have staged over thirty children’s musicals.
+It has given me great joy, satisfaction, and pride, and will do so in the future.

 The Jungle Book